 - The specific products licensed to the licensee as published in the licensee’s scope on the API Composite list

 - Pressure Testing

 - Facility Requirements

 - Normative Annexes

 Also remember that all API Product Specifications have a relationship to API Spec.
 Q1.
 Essentially this means that the applicable product specifications are providing a bit more detail on some Spec.
 Q1 requirements.
-Remember, this doesn’t mean that the product specs replace Q1 requirements; rather, they supplement them.
+Remember, this doesn’t mean that the product specs replace Q1 requirements, but supplement them.

-The following is an illustration of how API Spec.
-Q1 are interrelated with product specifications:
+The following is an illustration of how specific API Spec.
+Q1 sections are interrelated with product specifications:

 |Q1 Requirement||Product Specification Requirement|

 |4.4.3 Control of Documents||Like words shown in the spec. such as:

 |4.4.4 Use of External Documents in Product Realization||Normative References|